ldc-developers/ldc/packaging/README.txt

 * Run LDC in a 'VS Native/Cross Tools Command Prompt' (LDC checks whether the VSINSTALLDIR environment variable is set).
   LDC assumes the environment variables are all set up appropriately.
-* Set the LDC_VSDIR environment variable to some Visual Studio/Visual C++ Build Tools installation directory, e.g.,
-  'C:\Program Files (x86)\Microsoft Visual Studio\2017\Community'.
+* Or set the LDC_VSDIR environment variable to some Visual Studio/Visual C++ Build Tools installation directory, e.g., 'C:\Program Files (x86)\Microsoft Visual Studio\2017\Community'.
   LDC will invoke a batch file provided by VS to set up the environment variables for the selected 32/64-bit target platform, which adds an overhead of about 1 second for each linking operation.
-  You can also set LDC_VSDIR to some non-existing dummy path; LDC will try to auto-detect your latest Visual C++ installation in that case.
+  You can also set LDC_VSDIR_FORCE (to some non-empty value); LDC will then try to auto-detect your latest Visual C++ installation if you haven't set LDC_VSDIR, and won't skip the environment setup if VSINSTALLDIR is pre-set.
-* Set up the etc\ldc2.conf config file and specify the directories containing the MS libs (appending them to the 'lib-dirs' array; check out the LIB environment variable in a VS tools command prompt) as well as the C runtime flavor (e.g., appending '-mscrtlib=libcmt' to the 'switches' array).
+* Or set up the etc\ldc2.conf config file and specify the directories containing the MS libs (appending them to the 'lib-dirs' array; check out the LIB environment variable in a VS tools command prompt) as well as the C runtime flavor (e.g., appending '-mscrtlib=libcmt' to the 'switches' array).